beters02/archtimize/README.md

 - Wayland and KDE Plasma (plasma-desktop)
 - Minimal desktop KDE packages (dolphin, konsole, kate, spectacle, ark, gwenview)
 - KDE-System packages
-- Btrfs snapshot management packages: snapper
 - Some basic packages: firefox, nano
+- If you have Btrfs, snapper is installed and backups are automatically created before running archtimize.

 How does this optimize my arch install?
 - wip